30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 If you are looking for things to do with toddlers in NYC, the park has many great playgrounds (21 to be exact).

 My kids have always loved the Ancient Playground on the Upper East Side right beside the Metropolitan Museum of Art and the Heckscher Playground near the south end of the park.
-Both offer spray parks in the summer months.
+Both offer spray parks in the warmer months.

 Learn more on the Central Park website.